 - Complete the Student Section

-For Housing purposes at Wright State: A Service Animal is an animal individually trained to do work or perform tasks for the benefit of an individual with a disability.
-These tasks include but are not limited to: guiding individuals with impaired vision; alerting individuals who are hearing impaired to intruders or sound; providing minimal protection or rescue work; pulling a wheelchair; or fetching dropped items.
+A service animal is an animal individually trained to do work or perform tasks for the benefit of an individual with a disability.
+These tasks include but are not limited to guiding individuals with impaired vision; alerting individuals who are hearing impaired to intruders or sound; providing minimal protection or rescue work; pulling a wheelchair; or fetching dropped items.

 Emotional Support Animals